thumbliner/thumbliner/pep.md

 ---

 > “I want the ball for 90 minutes.
-When I don't have the ball, I go high pressing because I want the ball.”
+When I don't have the ball, I go high pressing because I want the ball.”<br>
 > — Pep Guardiola

 ---